dime-worldbank/dimeanalytics/cloud-resources/virtual-machine-VDI/README.md

 See [DIME's onboarding guide](https://paper.dropbox.com/doc/New-hire-onboarding-guide--BE7DT35OLeRO9HGJMa_zgvONAg-obzjcDCW8HyXPFwzSd5nb#:h2=Remote-Access-to-World-Bank-Co) for instructions.
 These powerful VDIs is a type of dedicated VDI, even when they are shared between multiple people.
+If multiple people share a resource, remember that only one person can be logged in at the time.
+Each person who has been given access to a VDI log in to the VDI using their own WB credentials.

 ## Install software